chongor/Frogger_in_Assembly/README.md

 Course Programming Project:  Frogger game in assembly and c.

+Created in the Fall Semester of my Sophomore year, 2013.

 A simple recreation of the classic game Frogger.

 The game code is written in c however the game runs in assembly on a virtual machine simulator.